ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/06-comparing-sorting-algorithms.md

 In this chapter and [Chapter @sec:sorting-1] we discussed five different sorting algorithms in quite some detail.
-How can we compare these algorithms accoring to the terminology that we introduced in @sec:sorting-1:terminology, as well as their complexity analysis?
+How can we compare these algorithms accoring to the terminology below?

 ### Stability and in-place-ness